-- 1. Translate both the Hebrew and Greek text with the use of standard aids. - 2.
-Determine the structure of biblical passages

-- in the original languages. - 3.
-Demonstrate an understanding of the phonology of Hebrew. - Morphologically analyze any form in a Greek or Hebrew text. - 5.
-Syntactically analyze the phrases, clauses and sentences in a Greek or Hebrew text. - 6.
-Demonstrate mastery of basic Greek and Hebrew vocabulary. - 7.
-For Greek or Hebrew biblical passages, discuss the applicable interpretative and hermeneutical principles, inter-textual allusions, critical issues and theological contributions.
+- 1. Translate both the Hebrew and Greek text with the use of standard aids giving attention to correct morphology, syntax, vocabulary, and structure. - 2.
+Demonstrate an understanding of the phonology of Hebrew.
+(Retired, but not yet deactivated.) - 3.
+Demonstrate mastery of basic Greek and Hebrew vocabulary. - 4.
+For Greek or Hebrew biblical passages, discuss the applicable interpretive and hermeneutical principles, literary characteristics or features, intertextual allusions, critical issues, and theological contributions.